Skip to main content

 02 – Filtration System

-In order to remove any clumps of dust, you’ll need to find your vacuum cleaner’s filters are located and proceed to tap your opened filter on a relatively hard surface.
+In order to remove any clumps of dust, you’ll need to find where your vacuum cleaner’s filters are located and proceed to tap your opened filter on a relatively hard surface.
 We recommend not doing it inside as you’ll be transported to a sand sandstorm in the Sahara Desert.

 03 – Maintaining Brush Heads